alexrambles/translate_me_chatgpt/README.md

 That way the API isn't necessary, and it can stay free.
 - [x] translates text scraped from Shubaow
 - [x] supports both mobile and desktop versions of the site
+- [x] support for other websites is being added.
 - [x] detects character encoding and tries most common substitutes where applicable (gbk for GB2312 is the one I see most often for simplified Chinese characters.)